 I have been employed with the City of Tampa since October 2016.

 I am originally from the Dominican Republic and immigrated to New York City when I was 11 years old.
 I moved to Tampa about 6 years ago and started working for the City of Tampa in September 2016.

-I joined the Mayor’s Hispanic Heritage Committee in November 2016 and I have been the Coordinator for the Desoto Elementary Holiday Social for the past three years.
-I have been elected multiple times to serve in my current role of Treasurer,
+I joined the Mayor’s Hispanic Heritage Committee in November 2016 and I have been the Coordinator for the DeSoto Elementary Holiday Social for the past three years.
+I have been elected multiple times to serve in my current role as Treasurer,

 Born in Brooklyn New York; lived in Tampa Florida since the age of 5 years old.
 His Cuban father and mother owned sandwich shops throughout Tampa.
 He started working for the City of Tampa as a summer lifeguard while attending Plant High School.
 Received full-time employment in 1988, and have worked in Parks and Recreation for 31 years.

 Julio was a Pro wrestler for 16 years with GWF, NWA, WCW, and WWF.
 Was able to travel the world and experience different cultures and ways of living, and compare them to the custom and ways here in the United States.

 Julio was elected as MHHC Chair for the 2018 – 2021.

 I was born and raised in West Tampa, still live in West Tampa and I love it!
 My parents are both of Cuban/Spanish descent and I am proud to be Hispanic.
 I am a Jefferson High School Alumnus, go Dragons!

 I have worked for the City of Tampa for over 31 years, the majority in the Purchasing Department.
 As a Procurement Specialist, I enjoy working with the many vendors in our community and have chaired many trade shows for our local Tampa Bay Area Chapter of NIGP while part of the Purchasing Department.